Jacques Mayol

 Jacques Mayol (1 April 1927 – 22 December 2001) was a French diver and the holder of many world records in free diving.
 The 1988 film The Big Blue, directed by Luc Besson, was inspired by his life story and that of his friend, Enzo Maiorca.
 Mayol was one of the screenwriters and authored the book Homo Delphinus: the Dolphin Within Man of his philosophy about the aquatic origins of humans.

 Early life

 Jacques Mayol was a French national born in Shanghai, China.
 Mayol spent his summer holidays in Karatsu (Japan) every year as a child.
-When he was 7, he would skin dive with his older brother in seas around Nanatsugama (Karatsu, Japan), where he saw a dolphin for the first time.
+When he was 7, he would skin dive with his older brother in seas around Nanatsugama in the Genkai Quasi-National Park (near Karatsu, Japan), where he saw a dolphin for the first time.
 Mayol described the fateful encounter in his book, "Homo Delphinus: The Dolphin Within Man".